philogy/revokable-branched-outputs/rbo.md

 intermediary since they are more flexible.
-For the purposes of demonstration the presented scenario will presume that Bitcoin has implemented a new opcode `OP_CHECK_ED25519_POINT` that takes a private and public EDCSA key and verifies that they belong to each other.
+For the purposes of demonstration the presented scenario will presume that Bitcoin has implemented a new opcode `OP_CHECK_ED25519_POINT` that takes a private and public EDCSA key pair and verifies that they belong to each other.
 In this scenario Bob has Bitcoin and wants Monero while Alice has Monero and wants Bitcoin.
 The price is already agreed upon.
 The following diagram visualizes the protocol: